eic/epic-analysis/README.md

     - `AnalysisDelphes` for Delphes trees
     - `AnalysisDD4hep` for trees from the DD4hep+Juggler stack
   - the `Kinematics` class is used to calculate all kinematics
-    - one instance for generated variables, and another for reconstructed
+    - `Analysis`-derived classes have one instance of `Kinematics` for generated variables, and another for reconstructed variables, to allow quick comparison (e.g., for resolutions)
     - calculations are called by `Analysis`-derived classes, event-by-event or particle-by-particle or jet-by-jet
     - see [Kinematics Documentation](doc/kinematics.md) for details of `Kinematics`